Latrunculin: Mechanism of action

 Latrunculin A and latrunculin B affect polymerization of actin.
 Latrunculin binds actin monomers near the nucleotide binding cleft with 1:1 stoichiometry and prevents them from polymerizing.
 The nucleotide monomers are prevented from dissociation from the nucleotide binding cleft, thus preventing polymerizing.

 Experimental evidence shows that latruculin-A is biologically active in the solvent DMSO, but not in aqueous solutions, as demonstrated in cell culture and in brain tissue probably due to cellular permeation.

 When actin is impaired due to latrunculin, Shiga toxins have a better chance of infiltrating the intestinal epithelial monolayer in E. coli, which may cause a higher chance of generating gastrointestinal illnesses.

 It seems that actin monomers are more sensitive to bind latrunculin A than to bind Latrunculin B. In other words, latrunculin A is a more potent toxin.
 Latrunculin B is inactivated faster than latrunculin A.

 The prevention of polymerizing of the actin filaments causes reversible changes in the morphology of mammalian cells.
-Lantranculin interferes with the structure of the cytoskeleton in rats.
+Latranculin interferes with the structure of the cytoskeleton in rats.

 After latrunculin B exposure, mouse fibroblasts grow bigger and PtK2 kidney cells from a potoroo stem produced long, branched extensions.
 The extensions seem to be an accumulation of actin monomers.